Alerting & On-Call — Observability & Reliability

 - Copies data across multiple nodes for fault tolerance and read scalability

-- CAP theorem constrains choices — partition-tolerant systems must choose between consistency and availability
+- CAP theorem constrains the choices.
+Partition-tolerant systems must pick between consistency and availability

-- Synchronous replication guarantees consistency but increases write latency
+- Synchronous replication guarantees consistency but adds real write latency

-- Eventual consistency is acceptable for most read-heavy workloads when designed correctly
+- Eventual consistency works fine for most read-heavy workloads when the application is designed around it

-- Consensus protocols (Raft, Paxos) enable leader election and consistent replicated state machines
+- Consensus protocols (Raft, Paxos) handle leader election and keep replicated state machines in sync

 Common Mistakes with Replication & Consistency

-- Reading from async replicas for data that was just written — read-your-own-writes violation
+- Reading from async replicas right after writing.
+Classic read-your-own-writes violation

-- Using synchronous replication across data centers — latency kills write throughput
+- Running synchronous replication across data centers.
+The latency will destroy write throughput

 Tools for Replication & Consistency